 - Have acquired knowledge of different approaches for searching, assessing and managing literature and secondary research data.

-- Have a good understanding of the importance of other types of research dissemination and societal engagement from scholars.
+- Have good understanding of the importance of other types of research dissemination and societal engagement from scholars.

 - Can identify different characteristics in research data (personal data, sensitive data, data that is protected by intellectual property rights, FAIR and open data) and are able to adequately plan the data management approaches for their own projects.

 - Can structure productive writing routines and employ tools to support academic writing.